Medology/.github/.github/ISSUE_TEMPLATE/Standard-Technical-Issue-Template.md

 # Acceptance Criteria
 < list of behaviors that must be present in order to satisfy the required functionality described above. >

+# Announcement Message
+releasenotes: < if the Issue is something visible to the end user, then put the text for the releasenotes slack channel here.
+Otherwise indicate "N/A" >
+devteam: < If Dev Team requires notification instead of the end user or if there is different information for the dev team, then put the text here.
+Otherwise indicate "N/A" >

 # Progress
 ### Ready for Planning
 - [ ] Story and Business Value complete